slatedocs/slate/source/includes/_ruby.md

 <h2 id="ruby-requirements">Requirements</h2>

-Our Ruby agent supports Ruby on Rails 2.2+ and Ruby 1.8.7+ and the following app servers/background job frameworks:
+Our Ruby agent supports Ruby on Rails 2.2+ and Ruby 1.8.7+.
+See a [list of libraries we auto-instrument](#ruby-instrumented-libs).

-* Phusion Passenger
-* Puma
-* Rainbows
-* Thin
-* Unicorn
-* WEBrick
-* Sidekiq
-* DelayedJob
-* Resque

 [Memory Bloat detection](#memory-bloat-detection) and [ScoutProf](#scoutprof) require Ruby 2.1+.